Amanda-Ruzza/rag-pdf-mongodb-local/README.md

 ## Future Improvements

-* Create a 'Web URL Input' functionality, so that the user has the option to either upload a file or add a PDF web url
+* Create a *'Web URL Input'* functionality, so that the user has the option to either upload a file or add a PDF web url
 * Implement PDF metadata extraction.
-Create a 'document uploaded' metadata JSON file that will be sent into a separate  MongoDB Atlas  database so that there is a record of all the PDFs previously vectorized.
+Create a _'document uploaded'_ metadata JSON file that will be sent into a separate  _MongoDB Atlas  Database_ so that there is a record of all the PDFs previously vectorized.
 That way that the user will be able to view a list of these PDFs and ask questions about them
-* Create a drop down box in the UI, so that the user can view these available PDF file names.
+* Create a drop down box in the UI, so that the user can view these available PDF file names
 * Cloud Native Deployment on AWS and GCP